 Taken all together, responses show that the kind of benefits given by the PSU ETEEAP courses were many-sided and included anything from career achievement to personal gratification; professional development or educational attainment.
 These contributions were key in aiding individuals reach their goals and life meaning.
 ETEEAP had been a significant asset, allowing individuals to complete their education while working, regardless of their location.
 It had greatly contributed to the graduate’s ability to finish their studies for professional growth and development.
-Therefore, a timely response to the growing number of individuals who had inadequate tertiary education (Pinky Larcelle L. et. al. 2023)
+Therefore, a timely response to the growing number of individuals who had inadequate tertiary education (Pinky Larcelle L. et. al., 2023)

 CONCLUSIONS AND RECOMMENDATIONS